 If you want your soil analyzed, we shared our experience with home test kit versus a laboratory test here.

 One of the hardest things to accept as a new gardener is how important soil is.
-It seems so unsexy compared to the allure of plants.
+It seems so unsexy compared to the allure of spending time and money on plants.
 But let me convince you otherwise.
 Especially since you can’t have one without the other.

 It may only cover a few inches, or some cases a few feet, of the earth’s surface, but soil quality can make or break the survival of plants and everything that depends on it.
 And that includes us.